OneDrive/onedrive-sdk-csharp/README.md

 ## Installation via Nuget

+Before you install the OneDrive SDK, you must have Visual Studio installed, and an app to use the OneDrive SDK.
-To install the OneDrive SDK via NuGet
+To install the OneDrive SDK via NuGet:

 * Search for `Microsoft.OneDriveSDK` in the NuGet Library, or
-* Type `Install-Package Microsoft.OneDriveSDK` into the Package Manager Console.
+* Type `Install-Package Microsoft.OneDriveSDK` into the **Package Manager Console** in Visual Studio.

+Once the package is installed in your project, reference the OneDrive SDK extensions into your project:
+`using Microsoft.OneDrive.Sdk;`
+`using Microsoft.OneDrive.Sdk.WinStore;`

 ## Getting started